kubedb/website/content/docs/v2023.01.17/guides/elasticsearch/elasticsearch-dashboard/opensearch-dashboards/index.md

 > New to KubeDB?
 Please start [here](/docs/v2023.01.17/README).

-# Deploy OpenSearch Dashboards With ElasticsearchDashboard
+# Deploy OpenSearch-Dashboards With ElasticsearchDashboard

 ## Before You Begin